nocomplexity/FreeAndOpenMachineLearning/abstract.md

 knowledge is needed to enjoy and learn machine learning.

-This publication is created to give you a head start with using Free and Open machine learning technology to solve your business problems.
+This publication is created to give you a head start with using Free and Open machine learning technology to solve business problems.
 Without any strings attached, so the focus is on Free and Open transparent machine learning technologies and solutions only!